Carbonique/local-persist/README.md

 The plugin can be installed using `docker plugin install ghcr.io/carbonique/local-persist:<VERSION> --alias=local-persist`

-Check the local-persist [ghcr](https://github.com/Carbonique/local-persist/pkgs/container/local-persist/versions) for the latest version.
+Check the local-persist [release page](https://github.com/Carbonique/local-persist/releases) for the latest version.
+You can download this version from [ghcr](https://github.com/Carbonique/local-persist/pkgs/container/local-persist)

 Make sure you:

 1. Select the correct architecture
 2. You do not use the `docker pull` command, even though ghcr thinks you should use it.
 Use `docker plugin install` instead